Phoenix: "Win Through Compromise"?

 - In Contrast, Johnny is in debt to a loan shark, whose goons break his finger to send the message that his plan to pay them back better succeed.

-- Sleeping Dogs has Roland Ho, a Sun On Yee loan shark whom Wei temporarily works for.
-He initially comes off as just an old, jaded Triad, hardened by years of dealing with deadbeats and holdouts.
-He reveals what he really is in his last mission.
+- Roland Ho of Sleeping Dogs is a Sun On Yee loan shark whom Wei temporarily works for.
+While he acts rather aloof and grumpy to Wei and doesn't show much compassion to his debtors, he comes off as just an old, jaded Triad, hardened by years of dealing with deadbeats and holdouts.
+He reveals what he really is in his final mission.
 After one of his repeat debtors is cornered and, unable to repay Roland, commits suicide, Roland orders Wei to shake down the man's newly-widowed wife for his life insurance payout.
 Wei is so disgusted by this that he cuts ties with Roland then and there.

 - Bidiots has the honestly-named Predatory Loans company.
 They'll give you $1000 cash between rounds, but you'll have to pay $1500 back at the end of the game.
 And their jingles are all Lampshade Hanging like "we really hope you don't Read the Fine Print".